 Through project-based learning and a culminating thesis year, students pose questions and develop independent ideas, interests, and problem-solving skills.
 Seminars focusing on technologies, analysis, application techniques, biology, and design theory complement the studio coursework.
 The MFA double major invites re-examination and innovation within the interior design, a discipline founded at Parsons in the early 20th century.

 Resources for the Future

-Assisted by Parsons' alliance with professional organizations and a distinguished faculty of prominent practitioners, theorists, historians, critics and scientists drawn from New York City, students pursue professional internships and other partnerships during semester breaks and fulltime positions subsequent to graduation with leading players on the global design and research stage.
+Assisted by Parsons' alliance with professional organizations and a distinguished faculty of prominent practitioners, theorists, historians, critics, and scientists drawn from New York City, students pursue professional internships and other partnerships during semester breaks and full-time positions subsequent to graduation with leading players on the global design and research stage.

-Admission to the MFA Double Major requires acceptance into both the Interior Design and Lighting Design programs.
+Admission to the MFA Double Major requires acceptance into both the Interior Design and the Lighting Design programs.

 To learn more about the double major's curriculum, see the Curriculum page.